80 Amazing Advantages and Benefits of Language Learning (Part 1)

-While studying another language, you not only learn how to communicate in that language, you also get to know a lot about the country, the culture and the people.
-As you progress, you begin to better understand and sympathise with the people who speak the language.
+While studying another language, you not only learn how to communicate in that language, you also get to know a lot about the country, the culture, and the people.
+As you progress, you begin to better understand and sympathize with the people who speak the language.

 I know.
 Learning your first foreign language is always hard.
 You have no plan.